jefrydco/docker-lemp/readme.md

 1. Clone or download this repository
 2. Navigate your terminal prompt to that folder
-3. Execute this command to fetch the container dependencies image if You never use Docker before then run it locally
+3. Execute this command to fetch the container dependencies image if You never use Docker before.
+After that docker will automatically run that container.

   `docker-compose -d up`